Yalta: 21st century

 Following the dissolution of the Soviet Union in 1991, Yalta has struggled economically.
 Many of the nouveaux riches of ex-Soviet citizens began going to other European holiday resorts, now that they had the freedom and money to travel; conversely, the impoverishment of many ex-Soviet citizens meant that they could no longer afford to go to Yalta.
 The town's transport links have been significantly reduced with the end of almost all passenger traffic by sea.
 The longest trolleybus line in Europe goes from the train station in Simferopol to Yalta (almost 90 km).
-Yalta is crowded in the vacation season (July–August) and prices for accommodation are very high.
 Most of the tourists are from countries of the former Soviet Union; in 2013, about 12% of tourists to Crimea were Westerners from more than 200 cruise ships.

 Yalta has a beautiful seafront promenade along the Black Sea.
 People can be seen strolling there all seasons of the year, and it also serves as a place to gather and talk, to see and be seen.
 There are several beaches to the east and west of the promenade.
 Many kinds of pine trees (Stone pine and Aleppo pine for example), oleander shrubs, lemon and olive trees and different sorts of palm trees such as the Chinese windmill palm, the Mexican fan palm and the Canary Island date palm are scattered all over the city.
 The town has several movie theaters, a drama theater, plenty of restaurants, and several open-air markets.

 Two beaches in Yalta are Blue Flag beaches since May 2010, these were the first beaches (with two beaches in Yevpatoria) to be awarded a Blue Flag in a CIS member state.